 It also has a double gasket-mounted design, which means the interior components are all held between shock-absorbing rubber pieces.
 This provides a softer, slightly cushioned typing experience without the abrupt sensation of bottoming out your keypresses.
 There are even additional layers of sound-dampening foam sandwiched between components inside, which further helps round out the sound profile and minimize case ping.
 That said, although the stabilizers come pre-lubed from the factory, we did notice they sound a bit inconsistent on the unit we bought and tested.

-It's also worth noting that the Q5 Max is only one size variant in Keychron's wider Q Max series, which offers a range of other sizes and layouts.
-Each entry in the series offers virtually the same experience, so we recommend checking out Keychron's website to browse for a size and layout that best fits your needs.
+It's also worth noting that the Q5 Max is only one size variant in Keychron's wider Q Max series, which offers a range of other variants.
+We recommend checking out Keychron's website to find one that best fits your needs; each model is built the same way, the only difference being their size and layout.
 Each variant is also designed to be fully customizable and includes a small toolkit and impressively thorough instruction materials to walk you through its setup and functionality.
 You can fully deconstruct your keyboard and replace switches and sound-dampening material, re-lube the stabilizers to even out their sound performance, or swap out the keycaps if you crave a more personalized keyboard experience.

-For a less expensive option at an upper mid-range price point, we recommend the Razer Pro Type Ultra.
+Dropping down to the upper mid-range price point, we recommend the Razer Pro Type Ultra.
 This wireless model has a straightforward but refined design that blends well into an office or home environment.
-Unlike the Keychron Q5 Max, this keyboard includes a wrist rest in the box, which can help reduce fatigue and minimize wrist strain, especially if you're at your keyboard for long stretches at a time.
-However, the other standout difference between this keyboard and our top pick is that it doesn't offer anywhere near the same degree of hardware customizability.
+Unlike the Keychron Q5 Max, it includes a wrist rest in the box, which can help reduce fatigue and minimize wrist strain, especially if you're using your keyboard for long periods.
+However, the other key difference is that it doesn't offer anywhere near the same degree of hardware customizability.
 It also has a plastic rather than solid aluminum case and doesn't quite deliver the same high-end typing feel because it has a stiffer-feeling, traditional top mount design and cheaper-feeling ABS keycaps.

-That said, much like our top pick, this keyboard's conservative design also hides a surprising gaming performance, making it a great choice for your home setup to get some well-deserved gaming time when you're off the clock.
+That said, much like our top pick, this keyboard's conservative design also hides a surprising gaming performance, making it one of the best mechanical keyboards for your home setup, so you get some well-deserved gaming time when you're off the clock.
 Also, this keyboard is only available with linear switches.
 While these switches are quiet and smooth to type on, they don't have the tactile bump some typists prefer.
 If that's important to you, check out the Logitech G715, which is typically a bit more expensive but has a similar look and a wider selection of switches.
 It also has a cloud-shaped wrist rest that adds a playful touch to any setup.

 The NuPhy Air75 V2 is an incredible keyboard at a solid mid-range price point.
-It isn't currently available from most online retailers, but you can find it on Nuphy's website here.
+It isn't currently available from most online retailers, but you can find it on Nuphy's website.
 This compact mechanical unit features excellent build quality and a slim, surprisingly ergonomic, and comfortable design, even without a wrist rest.
-Its low-profile keycaps are also very thin but feel very stable and pleasant to type on, and their low profile ensures you don't have to strain your hands upwards to reach them.
+While its low-profile keycaps are quite thin, they feel very stable and pleasant to type on; their low profile ensures you don't have to strain your hands to reach them.

 This compact keyboard makes a great choice if you're looking for an on-the-go unit or if you find yourself moving workstations throughout the day.
 With its excellent wireless connectivity options, you don't have to worry about bringing a cable around.
 You can pair the keyboard with up to three devices using Bluetooth or use it with its included USB receiver.
 Its battery capacity isn't one of its strong suits, so you can expect to charge it somewhere between every couple of days and once a week, depending on your usage.
 Nuphy also offers this keyboard in several different sizes, including the smaller NuPhy Air60 V2 and the larger NuPhy Air96 V2.